anonyco/SPromiseMeSpeedJS/README.md

 ## Continuity

 Feel free to reach out to me at wowzeryest@gmail.com.
-I am fairly attentive to my github account, but in the unlikely event that  issues/pulls start piling up, I of course welcome others to step in and contribute.
+I am fairly attentive to my GitHub account, but in the unlikely event that issues/pulls start piling up, I of course welcome others to step in and contribute.
 I am widely open to input and collaboration from anyone on all of my projects.

 <!--# SPromiseMeSpeedAdvancedEnumerations.js

 For a separate project I am using SPromiseMeSpeed in, the default ECMAScript specification for promises is just simply too slow for my purposes.
 Thus, I have revised the whole thing to use lickety-fast enumerations.
 However, for this script, do not ever do `<script src="SPromiseMeSpeedAdvancedEnumerations.js"></script>` as that will make your code really slow.
 Also do not use distribute this script unminified or without the `DEBUGMODE` variable not set to `true` as that will make your code really slow too.
 The way to use this script is to insert it into the scope of your actual script and minify it along with the rest of your script to increase performance to the limit.
-An example usage of this script is as follows.
+Example usage of this script is as follows.

 ```Javascript
 SPromise_all(